outini/pytreon/README.rst

 A full content documentation, is online at http://outini.github.io/pytreon/.

-The pytreon module makes it easy to control and configure your monitored hosts and services using the centreon API and database.
-This framework is provided for automation and monitoring developments.
+The pytreon module makes it easy to control and configure your monitored hosts and services using provided API, CLI and database.
+This framework is provided for monitoring automation and supports several monitoring systems.

-This module has been in development for a long time and supports Centreon in version 2.3.3.
-Support for latest versions is being implemented.
+Supported monitoring systems:

+  * Centreon *(2.3.3)*
+  * Icinga2 *(2.5.4)*

 Installation
 ------------